datadvance/DjangoChannelsGraphqlWs/README.md

         """Called to notify the client."""

         # Here `payload` contains the `payload` from the `broadcast()`
         # invocation (see below).
-You can return `MySubscription.SKIP`
+You can return `None` if you wish to
-        # if you wish to suppress the notification to a particular
+        # suppress the notification to a particular client.
+For example,
-        # client.
-For example, this allows to avoid notifications for
+        # this allows to avoid notifications for the actions made by
-        # the actions made by this particular client.
+        # this particular client.

         return MySubscription(event="Something has happened!")